Joe Jackson (musician): Personal life

+Jackson legally changed his first name to Joe at age 20.

 Jackson spent a number of years living in New York City, which served as an inspiration for his 1982 song "Steppin' Out".
 In a 2018 interview, Jackson said "I don't like New York much these days.
 It's as if the city and I had a hot love affair and now we're just friends, but we still have to see each other to remain friends.
 Today I live in Berlin.
 The New York I knew in late '81 and '82 is gone."
-Jackson currently resides in Berlin, but also owns homes in New York and Portsmouth.
+Jackson resides in Berlin but also owns homes in New York and Portsmouth.

-Jackson was married to his wife, Ruth, for two years, but the marriage ended in divorce and was later called a "disaster" by Jackson.
-In a 2001 interview with the Irish Independent, Jackson stated that he was in a relationship with a male partner.
-Jackson had previously discussed his bisexuality in his autobiography A Cure for Gravity.
-His questioning of potential homosexuality and same-sex attraction is explored in the 1982 single "Real Men".